 Getting the right insulation for wet underfloor heating

-As an alternative to electric systems, wet underfloor heating is the more affordable option in the long-run as it runs at around 6p per kWh where electric heating can cost 13 per kWh.
+As an alternative to electric underfloor heating systems, wet underfloor heating is the more affordable option in the long-run.
+A highly effective means of heating, wet underfloor heating runs at around 6p per kWh – compared to electric which can cost 13 per kWh.

 Even though both electric and wet underfloor heating systems can be used successfully with almost all types of flooring, there are certain types that are better for heat output.

-Wooden floors can work well, especially since it is stable under temperature fluctuations.
+Wooden floors can work well, especially since this material is stable under temperature fluctuations.
 For this type of flooring to work best, it must be less than 22mm thick and should not have a width-to-thickness ratio of more than 4:1.
 The floor temperature should also not exceed 28 degrees Celsius and the moisture content must be between 6% and 8%.

 Ceramic tiles, concrete, and stone will also work well to provide an even background heat with wet underfloor heating.

 The flooring should also be able to expand at a different rate than the screed.
 The expansion gap can be added at the perimeter of the room and covered by a skirting board with a flexible adhesive to allow for movement.

-Where Should the Insulation be Positioned?
+Where should the insulation be positioned?

-All Insulation should be installed below the underfloor to prevent downward heat loss.
+All insulation should be installed below the underfloor to prevent downward heat loss.
 On a solid floor, this can be between the concrete slab and the underfloor heating layer or it can be under the concrete slab.
 In a suspended timber floor, this can be on top of the floorboards, under the floorboards or between the floor joist timbers.